ssentinull/hugo-portfolio/content/projects/chi-square-feature-selection.md

 ## Background.

 This is a sub-project for my Bachelor's thesis.
 My main thesis project was to build a [Journal Recommender Application](/projects/journal-recommender-application/) using a Softmax Regression model as the classifier.
-I already gathered textual data using my [web scraper](/projects/web-scraper), but to make the text is still in the form of a complete paragraph.
-So to turn that text into features that can be learned by the model, I created this sub-project.
+I already gathered textual data online using my [Web Scraper](/projects/web-scraper), but the text is still in the form of complete paragraphs.
+So to turn the paragraphs into features that can be learned by the model, I created this sub-project.

 ## Features.

 - Aggregates 150 words with the highest Chi-Square value for each journal and remove any duplicate words.
 - Groups 150 words with the highest Chi-Square value for each journal by their respective journals.
-- Logs the **_A_**, **_B_**, **_C_**, **_D_** variables for each word to each journal as well as their Chi-Square value.
+- Logs the **_A_**, **_B_**, **_C_**, **_D_** variables for each word to each journal as well as their Chi-Square values.

 ## Input.

-The input file can be found in the `./data/input/` directory, which happens to be a `.json` file that stores a list of JSON objects with the following structure :
+The input file can be found in the `./data/input/` directory, which stores a list of JSON objects with the following structure :

 ```
 [